IcaroAF/icaro-resume/icaroaf-en.md

 - Deploy using Gitlab's CI/CD tool, Firebase and GCP
 - Creation of automations using Cron jobs reducing the creation of tickets for CS

+**Marketing Assistant** - **Realiza Rent a Car** - *September 2018 - October 2020*

+- Creation of marketing campaigns for the company
+- Creation of content for social networks
+- Negotiation with suppliers
+- Creation of campaign performance reports
+- Management of car advertising platforms (OLX, iCarros, Webmotors, etc)

 ## Education

 **Bachelor of Communication and Marketing** - **Universidade Salvador** - *2015 - 2018*